Translate this page into:

 CONCLUSION

-Prostaglandin induced urticaria can be polymorphic in presentation, hence prompt diagnosis and cautious management in necessary in a neonate where it is a life saving drug.
+Prostaglandin induced urticaria can be polymorphic in presentation, hence prompt diagnosis and cautious management is necessary in a neonate where it is a life saving drug.

 Ethical approval